badetitou/badetitou.github.io/_posts/2017-08-21-SmartTest.md

 If you'd like to use a preconfigured image with SmartTest and optimize for your work.
 You can use the integration with Jenkins I've made.
-You only have to add these lines into your configuration.
+You only have to add these lines to your configuration.

 ```
 ./pharo $PROJECT_NAME.image eval --save "